Abdulllah-Rizwan/Personal-AI-Career-Assistant/README.markdown

 # Overview

-A professional AI conversational agent designed to represent me, Abdullah Rizwan or anyone on a personal website, engaging potential employers or clients.
+A professional AI conversational agent designed to represent me or anyone on a personal website, engaging potential employers or clients.
 The agent answers questions about my career, skills, and projects using a knowledge base, schedules meetings via Google Calendar, records user details and unknown questions, and sends real-time notifications via Pushover to me.
 Built with OpenAI’s `gpt-4o-mini`, Groq for response evaluation, Gradio for the UI, and integrated with Google Calendar API, this project showcases a robust, extensible system for professional interactions.

 ## Features
 - **Conversational AI**: Powered by OpenAI’s `gpt-4o-mini`, the agent responds to user queries about Abdullah’s background, skills, and experience.